-Immunomodulatory drugs such as lenalidomide can act in a variety of ways against tumor cells – causing them to die, starving them of nutrients in the blood, and stimulating the immune system.
-Lenalidomide is used in patients with several types of lymphoma.
+Immunomodulatory drugs can act in a variety of ways against tumor cells, causing them to die, starving them of nutrients in the blood, and stimulating the immune system.
+One such drug, lenalidomide, is used in patients with several types of lymphoma.

-An array of other immunotherapy approaches are being tested in clinical trials in patients with lymphoma.
-These include vaccines, which stimulate the immune system to fight the disease, and CAR T cell therapy, a very promising treating which involves modifying immune system T cells to enhance their cancer-fighting ability.
+An array of other immunotherapy approaches are also being tested in clinical trials in patients with lymphoma.
+These include vaccines, which stimulate the immune system to fight the disease.

-“Immunotherapy has a long and successful history in the treatment of lymphoma,” says Philippe Armand, MD, PhD, director of Clinical Research in the Lymphoma Program at Dana-Farber.
-“Today, novel agents such as checkpoint-blocking antibodies and CAR T cells have the potential to revolutionize the way we approach a number of different lymphoma types.
+“Immunotherapy has a long and successful history in the treatment of lymphoma,” says Philippe Armand, MD, PhD, chief of the Lymphoma Division at Dana-Farber.
+“Today, novel agents such as checkpoint-blocking antibodies and CAR T cells are revolutionizing the way we approach a number of different lymphoma types.
 Our research group is heavily involved in trying to better understand and define the optimal role of these treatments in the care of patients with lymphoma.”